• LETTERS TO SÃO PAULO

 b.
 1965, São Paulo (SP), Brazil | Lives and works in São Paulo (SP), Brazil.

-For Agnaldo Farias "...she goes around noting, recording, examining, sketching, sketching, cutting, cutting out, that is, using a large part of the verbs that comprise DRAWING.
-She represents excerpts of buildings notable for their peculiarities, architectures and situations that, those who live in São Paulo or simply experienced this avenue at some point, perceive as loved, although until that moment most did not know it.
-The proof of affection is that they will recognize her immediately and, as it happens, they will recognize themselves in this recognition."
+According to Agnaldo Farias, “she goes around taking notes, recording, examining, sketching, cutting out, dissecting, in other words, employing a large part of the verbs that comprise drawing.
+She represents excerpts of constructions notable for their peculiarities, architecture, and situations that those who live in São Paulo, or who at some point experienced this avenue, perceive as beloved, although until then most did not know it.
+The proof of affection is the immediate recognition, in which they also recognize themselves.”